mirakc/mirakc/README.md

   # The command must read TS packets from STDIN, and output the processed TS
   # packets to STDOUT.
   #
-  # The defualt value is '' which means that no postprocess command is applied
+  # The defualt value is '' which means that no post-filter command is applied
-  # even when the `postprocess=true` query parameter is specified in a streaming
+  # even when the `post-filter=true` query parameter is specified in a streaming
   # API endpoint.
   #
   # For compatibility with Mirakurun, the command is applied when the following
   # both conditions are met:
   #
   # * The `decode=1` query parameter is specified
-  # * The `postprocess` query parameter is NOT specified
+  # * The `post-filter` query parameter is NOT specified
   #
-  postprocess: >-
-    postprocess

-# A string of an absolute path to a folder where EPG-related data is stored.
-epg-cache-dir: /path/to/epg
+  post-filter: ''

+# Optional
+# --------
+#
+# Definitions for background jobs.
+#
+# The `command` property specifies a Mustache string.
+#
+# The `schedule` property specifies a crontab expression of the job schedule.
+# See https://crates.io/crates/cron for details of the format.
+#
+# Values shown below are default values.
+# So, you don't need to specify any of them normally.
+#
+jobs:
+  # The scan-services job scans audio/video services in channels defined by the
+  # `channels`.
+  #
+  # The command must read TS packets from STDIN, and output the result to STDOUT
+  # in a specific JSON format.
+  scan-services:
+    command: mirakc-arib scan-services
+    schedule: '0 31 5 * * * *'  # execute at 05:31 every day

+  # The sync-clocks job synchronizes TDT/TOT and PRC value of each service.
+  #
+  # The command must read TS packets from STDIN, and output the result to STDOUT
+  # in a specific JSON format.
+  sync-clocks:
+    command: mirakc-arib sync-clocks
+    schedule: '0 3 12 * * * *'  # execute at 12:03 every day

+  # The update-schedules job updates EPG schedules for each service.
+  #
+  # The command must read TS packets from STDIN, and output EIT sections to
+  # STDOUT in a specific line-delimited JSON format (JSONL/JSON Streaming).
+  update-schedules:
+    command: mirakc-arib collect-eits
+    schedule: '0 7,37 * * * * *'  # execute at 7 and 37 minutes every hour
 ```

 ## Logging